 Whether you prefer bright or pastel shades of pink, planting pink roses in the garden is a surefire way to include some romanticism in your space.
 A great first place to start when designing with pink roses is to understand the shade you’re working with.
 If it’s a warmer pink, like the blooms on My Girl, pair that rose with other shrubs that feature shades of red and orange for a lovely warm feeling in the garden.
-If it’s a cooler pink, like the blooms on Head Over Heels, pair with other shrubs that have yellow, bright orange, or even lime green tones for a bright, poppy look.
-Of course, those aren’t the only two pink roses in our collection.
-Fans of pink should make sure to check out Grandma’s Blessing, Kiss Me, Little Mischief, Pinktopia, and Sunrise Sunset.
+If it’s a cooler pink, pair with other shrubs that have yellow, bright orange, or even lime green tones for a bright, poppy look.
+Fans of pink should make sure to check out Little Mischief, Pinktopia, and Sunrise Sunset.

 While simple, a white rose can do wonders for the garden.
 It’s classic, bright, and will look fantastic no matter what plant it is paired with.
 We love using white roses as a great neutral base to pair with other colorful plants in the garden.
 If you aren’t sure what color scheme you want the rest of your garden to have, start with a classic white rose.
 It will either be the perfect starting point, or the bright statement your garden needs.
-For those looking for the perfect white rose, check out these white rose varieties in our collection: Champagne Wishes, Macy’s Pride™, Oscar Peterson™, and Snowdrift.
+For those looking for the perfect white rose, check out these white rose varieties in our collection: Champagne Wishes and Oscar Peterson™.

 Coral and orange roses are perfect for those who aren’t afraid of trying out something a little different.
 While not too far off from pink and yellow, coral and orange roses are different enough to make people’s heads turn and ask what roses you have in the garden.
 When designing with coral and orange, think about plant pairings.
 These roses will be a statement in your landscape, so try pairing them with yellow or green plants that will complement the blooms, but also make the bright coral and orange color stand out.
 For those looking to feature coral and orange in the garden, look no further than these gorgeous roses: Sweet Fragrance, Coral Cove, and Calypso.

 For those who can’t decide between colors, why not pick a rose that isn’t just one?
-The Easy Elegance® rose collection has quite a few stunning roses with multicolored blooms like All the Rage with its coral, apricot, and yellow blooms, or Funny Face™ with stunning pink and white petals, or Music Box with creamy yellow and bright pink blooms, just to name a few.
+The Easy Elegance® rose collection has a few stunning roses with multicolored blooms like All the Rage with its coral, apricot, and yellow blooms, or Music Box with creamy yellow and bright pink blooms.
 When designing with a rose that has multiple colors in one bloom, we love using them as statement plants in the garden.
 It’s hard not to look at their blooms, so use that to your advantage!
 You can never go wrong with planting a few multicolored roses in an area that is already full of green leaves and needs a pop of color.